mannodermaus/android-junit5/README.md

 ### Jetpack Compose

-To test `@Composable` functions on device with JUnit 5, first enable support for instrumentation tests as described above.
+To test `@Composable` functions on device with JUnit Jupiter, first enable support for instrumentation tests as described above.
-Then, add the Compose test dependency to your `androidTestImplementation` configuration and the plugin will autoconfigure JUnit 5 Compose support for you!
+Then, add the Compose test dependency to your `androidTestImplementation` configuration and the plugin will autoconfigure JUnit Jupiter Compose support for you!

 <details open>
   <summary>Kotlin</summary>